PufferFinance/pufETH/README.md

 Upon Puffer's full mainnet launch, stETH will be withdrawn from EigenLayer and then converted to ETH via Lido.
 This entire process is expected to span over an ~10 day period.
 During this period, depositors can continue to mint pufETH, but the contract will switch to accept ETH deposits or token-to-ETH deposits.

-Following the withdrawal process, the ETH will be deposited into the PufferPool contract to be provisioned to the decentralized Ethereum validators within the Puffer protocol.
-This marks a transition from a Lido LST rewards to Puffer Protocol rewards.
+Following the withdrawal process, the ETH will be utilized to provision decentralized Ethereum validators within the Puffer protocol.
+This marks a transition from Lido LST rewards to Puffer Protocol rewards.
 Importantly, nothing needs to be done by pufETH holders!
 However, as the Puffer protocol operates, pufETH value is expected to increase faster as the token now captures both PoS and restaking rewards.

 # Tests